 In an attempt to lower the possibilities of GST evasion, e-way bill system was rolled out on April 1, 2018, for inter-state movement of goods worth over Rs 50,000.
-The same for intra or within the state movement was rolled out in a phased manner from April 15, 2018.
+The same for intra or within-the-state movement was rolled out in a phased manner from April 15, 2018.
 Since then, CBIC, NIC and GST Council have been collectively working to analyse filed data, identify gaps, fine tune processes and ultimately modify existing rules to curb tax evasion.

-There have been several announcements with this regard to EWay bill system, we bring a compendium of the same for your easy assimilation:
+There have been several announcements with this regard to E-way bill system, we bring a compendium of the same for your easy assimilation:

-- Auto-calculation of Distance
+1. Auto-calculation of Distance

-In case, the source PIN and destination PIN are same, the user can enter up to a maximum of 100KMs only.
+In case, the source PIN and destination PIN are same, the user can enter up to a maximum of 200KMs (2021 Eway bill updates: The validity of e-way bills for cases other than over-dimensional cargo to be calculated based on a distance of 200 km and not 100 km from 1st January 2021 onwards).
 If the PIN entered is incorrect, the system would alert the user as INVALID PIN CODE.
-However, he can continue entering the distance.
-Further, these e-waybills having INVALID PIN codes are flagged for review by the department.
+However, he can continue to enter the distance.
+Further, these e-way bills having INVALID PIN codes are flagged for review by the department.

-In one such case, a taxpayer has been asked to provide “clarification” within three days on the difference between taxes paid and the liability which the tax officer has ascertained after analysing sales return GSTR-3B and e-way bill data for the period October 2018 and January 2019, by Ghaziabad GST commissionerate.
+In one such case, a taxpayer was asked to provide “clarification” within three days on the difference between taxes paid and the liability which the tax officer has ascertained after analysing sales return GSTR-3B and e-way bill data for the period October 2018 and January 2019, by Ghaziabad GST commissionerate.

 As per the representation received by the transporters, the government has decided to bar generation of multiple e-way bills based on a single invoice.
 That is, once E-way Bill is generated with an invoice number, then none of the parties – consignor, consignee or transporter – can generate the E-Way Bill with the same invoice number.
-However, same invoice reference shall be quoted in cases of primary document of delivery Challan, where multiple EWBs are required to be generated for goods of single consignment are transported in multiple vehicles.
+However, same invoice reference shall be quoted in cases of primary document of delivery Challan, where multiple E-Way Bills are required to be generated as goods of single consignment are transported in multiple vehicles.

-- Tallying GSTR 1 with EWay Bills
+4. Tallying GSTR 1 with E-Way Bills

-- Restriction on EWB Generation
+5. Restriction on E-Way Bill Generation

-- Barring of Generation of E-Way Bill for Interstate Movement by Composite Taxpayers
+6. Barring of Generation of E-Way Bill for Interstate Movement by Composite Taxpayers

-- Extension of E-Way Bill in case Consignment is in Transit
+7. Extension of E-Way Bill in case Consignment is in Transit

 The transporters had represented to incorporate the provision to extend the E-way Bill, when the goods are in transit.
 The transit means the goods could be on Road or in Warehouse.
 This facility is being incorporated in the next version for the extension of E-way Bill.

-- Facility to import EWay Bill Data into GSTR1
+8. Facility to import EWay Bill Data into GSTR1

-Ideally, every EWay Bill generated is a sub-set of the invoice with additional details on location where the goods are to be transported, distance, Transporter’s ID etc. In the 31st GST Council meeting, the authorities announced the linking of GSTR 1 with E-way Bills (EWB) inn order to check GST non-compliance.
-Read here to know more about the same.
+Ideally, every EWay Bill generated is a sub-set of the invoice with additional details on location where the goods are to be transported, distance, Transporter’s ID etc. In the 31st GST Council meeting, the authorities announced the linking of GSTR 1 with E-way Bills (EWB) in order to check GST non-compliance.

-- eWay Bill Integrated with NHAI’s FASTag
+9. eWay Bill Integrated with NHAI’s FASTag

 Some transporters complete multiple trips on a single e-way bill.
-An integration of NHAI’s FASTag with eway bill will help authorities know the exact location of the vehicle and when and how many times it has crossed NHAI’s toll plaza.
+An integration of NHAI’s FASTag with e-way bill will help authorities to know the exact location of the vehicle and when and how many times it has crossed NHAI’s toll plaza.
 The move would improve operational efficiencies across the country’s logistics landscape.
+Read here to know more about FASTag enabled E-way Bill

-With these changes such as automatic calculation of distance between two locations via PIN codes and one e-way bill for one invoice, coupled with greater focus on RFIDenabled vehicles, tracking the consignments would be easier.
+With these changes such as automatic calculation of distance between two locations via PIN codes and one e-way bill for one invoice, coupled with greater focus on RFID enabled vehicles, tracking the consignments would be easier.

 IRIS is an established GST Suvidha Provider (GSP) and was one of the first GSPs to complete the integration with NIC’s E-way Bill System.
 Our E-way Bill solution, branded as IRIS Topaz, is an end-to-end solution for entire E-way Bill operations.
 IRIS Topaz can be accessed through the web, desktop utility, and APIs.